GCSI/openedx_devops/README.rst

 - **MongoDB**: mongodb.service.global-communications-academy.com:27017.
 Private VPC access to your EC2-based installation of MongoDB on a t3.medium instance with allocated storage of 10.
 - **Kubernetes Dashboard**: https://dashboard.service.global-communications-academy.com.
 Dashboard is a web-based Kubernetes user interface.
 You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.
 You can use Dashboard to get an overview of applications running on your cluster, as well as for creating or modifying individual Kubernetes resources (such as Deployments, Jobs, DaemonSets, etc).
 For example, you can scale a Deployment, initiate a rolling update, restart a pod or deploy new applications using a deploy wizard.
 - **Kubeapps**: https://kubeapps.service.global-communications-academy.com.
 Kubeapps is an in-cluster web-based application that enables users with a one-time installation to deploy, manage, and upgrade applications on a Kubernetes cluster
+- **Kubecost**: https://kubecost.service.global-communications-academy.com.
+Kubecost provides real-time cost visibility and insights for teams using Kubernetes, helping you continuously reduce your cloud costs.
 - **Grafana**: https://grafana.service.global-communications-academy.com.
 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
 You can also optionally automatically create additional environments for say, dev and test and QA and so forth.
 These would result in environments like the following: